 Aseem Prakash secured B.A.
 (Hons) in Economics from St. Stephen's College, University of Delhi in 1986 and MBA from the Indian Institute of Management, Ahmedabad in 1988.
 Then, he worked as a manager in the marketing department of Procter and Gamble, India (1989-1992).
 He received a Joint Ph.D. from the Department of Political Science and the School of Public and Environmental Affairs (SPEA), Indiana University, Bloomington (1993-1997).
 His dissertation won the Academy of Management's 1998 Organization and the Natural Environment best dissertation award.
 From 1997 to 2002, he served as Assistant Professor of Strategic Management and Public Policy at the School of Business, The George Washington University.
 Since 2002, he has served on the faculty of the Department of Political Science at University of Washington, Seattle.

 Professor Prakash is a member of National Academies of Sciences, Engineering, and Medicine's Board on Environmental Change and Society and International Research Fellow at the Center for Corporate Reputation, University of Oxford.
 He was elected to the position of the Vice President of the International Studies Association for the period, 2015-2016.
-He is the recipient of International Studies Association's 2018 James N. Rosenau Award for "scholar who has made the most important contributions to globalization studies" and the European Consortium for Political Research Standing Group on Regulatory Governance's 2018 Regulatory Studies Development Award that recognizes a senior scholar who has made notable "ontributions to the field of regulatory governance."
+Among his awards include International Studies Association, International Political Economy Section's 2019 Distinguished Scholar Award that recognizes "outstanding senior scholars whose influence and path-breaking intellectual work will continue to impact the field for years to come," International Studies Association's 2018 James N. Rosenau Award for "scholar who has made the most important contributions to globalization studies" and the European Consortium for Political Research Standing Group on Regulatory Governance's 2018 Regulatory Studies Development Award that recognizes a senior scholar who has made notable "ontributions to the field of regulatory governance."
 He serves on the Economic Development Commission of the city of his residence: Edmonds, Washington.